arhabhasan/NBA_expansion_datathon/README.md

 ## References

 - Data sources include the U.S. Census Bureau, Forbes, and various sports viewership statistics.
-- Specific URLs and detailed references are included in the `Copy of SAC_Presentation.pptx` file.
+- Specific URLs and detailed references are included in the `SAC_Presentation.pdf` file.

 ## Contact

 For any questions or further information, please reach out to the DEVS team members.

----